frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/paralysis.md

   style paralysis stroke-width: 4px
 ```

+*See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

 **Causes**: Severe back injuries, such as a gunshot wound or stab wound to the spine, that crush or sever the spinal cord.

 **Effects**: Damage to the spinal cord prevents the transmission of signals between the brain and the affected body parts, causing a loss of movement and sensation in the affected limbs.
 Depending on the severity of the injury, patients may experience a range of symptoms, from sensory loss to complete loss of movement.
 Negative mood effects may occur due to frustration and loss of independence associated with the condition.